 If you're looking for activities to do with a senior loved one this Valentine's Day, look no further.
 Whether you're spending the day with a spouse, parent, or friend, these activities are sure to warm your hearts.

 - Cook and share a sweet treat.
 Studies have shown that homemade cooking is likely to reduce the risk of diabetes and other chronic diseases because it tends to be healthier than restaurants.
 We recommend cooking a heart-healthy dessert like our Berry Crumble à la Mode recipe!

 - Go for a walk.
 Pick your favorite spot – perhaps a nature trail or a hub in the city – and go for a stroll.
 A more active lifestyle is beneficial to brain and heart health and is a fun alternative to an expensive night on the town.

 - Share memories and laughter.
-Reminisce about memories by bringing out old photographs, videos or love letters.
-Valentine’s Day is a great excuse to spend quality time with your partner or enjoy the benefits of intergenerational connection by helping the senior in your life share memories with younger family members.
+Reminisce about memories by bringing out old photographs, videos, or love letters.
+Valentine’s Day is a great excuse to enjoy the benefits of intergenerational connection by helping the senior in your life share memories with younger family members.

 - Have a movie night in.
 It can be fun to kick up your feet and have a restful night in.
 Pick out your favorite movie from a local library or online streaming service, make your dessert and get cozy!

 - Perform a puppet show.
 Puppets can be a great way to engage with someone with dementia.
 Puppets can stimulate memories, enhance communication, and bring a joyful mood to your evening.

 - Go to a museum.
 Spend the afternoon enjoying art together and picking out your favorite pieces.
 Head to the gift shop and pick up a postcard or print of your favorite piece to help you remember the afternoon in the future.

 - Play a card game.
 Card games are a great way to keep your brain healthy.
 From Go-Fish to Bridge, there's something for every interest and ability level.